 To maintain and increase your e-reputation in China, you can use the following methods:

-• Social Media: Wechat, Red, Weibo, Douyin, Kuaishou… there are plenty you can join.
-They are great to build a following and improve customer loyalty.
-They allow you to interact directly with your target audience and run paid advertising for traffic acquisition and even get customers’ detailed reviews (RED).
+• Social Media: WeChat, Red, Weibo, Douyin, Kuaishou… there are plenty you can join.
+They are great for building a following and improving customer loyalty.
+They allow you to interact directly with your target audience, run paid advertising for traffic acquisition, and even get customers’ detailed reviews (RED).
 Some of them also tend to rank quite high on Baidu which is great for credibility and for your SEO.

 • KOLs & Influencers: They are well trusted and highly influential.
 There are many ways you can collaborate with KOLs offering you some flexibility in the way you want to promote your brand.